🤖Code Risk Policy Settings

 The supported triggers are:

-Git push: every time a developer pushes code with 1 or more commits, they are analyzed in real-time.
+Code risk detected on push: every time a developer pushes code with 1 or more commits, they are analyzed in real-time.

 The supported conditions are: